Nuclear-Peacock/Manuscript-Reviewer-local-3model-with-template/README.md

 reporting_checklist_gaps.json — reporting checklist gaps (if produced)

-Uploads are stored in:
+Uploads are stored in

 private_inputs/

-Troubleshooting (common)
+Troubleshooting

 “Ollama not reachable”